C string helpers

 Functions

-Finds the indicies of all locations of the given needle in the haystack. substrings is an array of size_t indicies that the substring is found at.
-This function allocates the memory for substrings and memory cleanup is managed by the user. num_substrings is a pointer to a pre-allocated size_t that will be modified to contain the number of found substrings and subsequently the size of substrings.
+Finds the indices of all locations of the given needle in the haystack. substrings is an array of size_t indices that the substring is found at.
+This function allocates the memory for substrings and memory cleanup is managed by the user. substrings must be initialized to NULL before calling. num_substrings is a pointer to a pre-allocated size_t that will be modified to contain the number of found substrings and subsequently the size of substrings.

 If no substrings are found, substrings will not be allocated and left set to NULL, num_substrings will be 0, and the function will return 0.

-int find_substrings(const char* haystack, const char* needle, size_t *num_substrings, size_t **substrings);
+int str_find(const char* haystack, const char* needle, size_t *num_substrings, size_t **substrings);

 /* Usage */